ireceptor-plus/WP2/api-hackathon/README.md

 ```

 This entry point takes the following parameters:
-* output=tsv - specifies that the type of data. "tsv" is an AIRR TSV file.
+* output=tsv - specifies that the type of data (tab delimited file).
-*
+* ir_data_format=airr - specify that the contents of the file format is AIRR compliant data.